Sulaiman Addonia: Biography

-Addonia was born in 1974 in Omhajer, Eritrea with an Eritrean mother and Ethiopian father.
+Addonia was born in 1974 in Omhajer to a mother from the Province of Eritrea and an Ethiopian father.

-In 1976, after the Om Hajar massacre and his father's murder, Addonia, along with his family, relocated to a refugee camp in Sudan.
+In 1976, after his father's murder, Addonia, along with his family, relocated to a refugee camp in Sudan.
 Two years later, his mother left for Jeddah, Saudi Arabia where she was a domestic worker, during which time, he and his brother were raised by their grandparents.
 In 1984, Addonia and his brother followed to Jeddah, and he was able to study.
 During this time, Addonia and his brother developed a love of literature.
 Throughout his time in Sudan and Saudi Arabia, Addonia witnessed much violence, especially against women, including his mother, which led to insomnia.
 His insomnia allowed him to study while others slept, and he received a school certificate while in Saudi Arabia.

 In 1990, Addonia and his brother obtained asylum in England and though he didn't speak any English upon arrival, he eventually studied development at SOAS University of London, then economics at University College London.
 Although he now has a stable life, Addonia has noted that "you never really stop being a refugee."

 Addonia became a naturalized British citizen in 2000.

 He has a Belgian wife and in 2009, they moved to Brussels, though they now live in London.
 In 2009, the pair had a son.

 He also uses his mother's surname, Sadiyah-Mebrat.